Shameless (British TV series): American version

 HBO began developing an American version of Shameless after striking a deal with John Wells.

 By October 2009, the development had moved to Showtime.
 John Wells Productions filmed a pilot episode for the cable network in January 2010.
 Set in the Back of the Yards neighborhood on the south side of Chicago, it stars William H. Macy in the Frank Gallagher role.
 Allison Janney was cast as a romantic interest for Frank, but left after taking a job on Matthew Perry's Mr. Sunshine and was unable to be a part of both series.
 Joan Cusack joined the cast as the new Sheila Jackson, along with Emmy Rossum as Frank's sensible and feisty eldest daughter, and Justin Chatwin as a car thief who falls for her.
 Showtime's Shameless cast also includes Jeremy Allen White, Cameron Monaghan, Emma Kenney, Ethan Cutkosky, Noel Fisher, Steve Howey and Shanola Hampton.
 The first episode of the series aired on Showtime on 9 January 2011.
 The American version has received critical acclaim and some of Showtime's highest recorded ratings.
 Like its predecessor, the American adaptation ran for 11 seasons before the series ended in April 2021, making it the network's longest-running original-scripted program.

 Turkish version

-On 14 September 2017, Fox Turkey began airing the Turkish adaptation, starring Hazal Kaya and Burak Deniz.
-It is called Bizim Hikaye, which translates to "Our Story".
+In September 2017, Fox Turkey began airing the adaptation Bizim Hikaye starring Hazal Kaya and Burak Deniz.